Skip to content

 Step 1: Define Game Data Structures#

-The first step involves creating the fundamental data types that represent the game world.
-These structures serve as a vocabulary that the AI uses to understand and generate game content.
+We’ll set up the core data structures for the game world: positions, walls, levels, and maps.
+These serve as a vocabulary that the AI uses to understand and generate game content.

 Basic Position and Wall Objects#

-Create a new file called level_manager.jac and add these basic structures:
+Create a new file called level_manager.jac and start by writing the foundational objects:

 1